canyon289/PyTestforDataScience_PyDataLA/README.md

 ## Is testing needed in Data Science?
 Spoiler alert, yes.
 Testing is widely used in serious data science.
 We'll cover examples and real world cases.

-## Instructor Examples and Attendee
+## Instructor Examples and Attendee activities
 This tutorial will have plenty of hands on activities.
 Each section below will have an instructor explanation followed with a student challenge.

 ## How pytest works and writing a basic test